How to Create an Eye-Catching GitHub Landing Page in Minutes

 5. Publishing Your GitHub Landing Page

-6. Best Practices for Designing an Effective Landing Page
+6. Best Practices For Designing an Effective Landing Page

-1. Why Use GitHub Pages for Your Landing Page?
+1. Why Use GitHub Pages For Your Landing Page?

 Free and Hassle-Free Hosting